Dream Team (The Office): Plot

-In the cold open, Kevin Malone (Brian Baumgartner) struggles to correctly transfer phone calls, after having been moved to reception by Charles.
+In the cold open, Kevin Malone struggles to correctly transfer phone calls, after having been moved to reception by Charles.

-Michael Scott (Steve Carell), having left Dunder Mifflin with Pam Beesly (Jenna Fischer) to form his own company, is having trouble starting his first day as president of the Michael Scott Paper Company.
+Michael Scott, having left Dunder Mifflin with Pam Beesly to form his own company, is having trouble starting his first day as president of the Michael Scott Paper Company.
 Pam tries to keep things together and suggests they create a list of things to do to maintain a positive working atmosphere.
 Michael sets up a meeting with a potential investor and makes a list of potential salesmen to join the company.
 He receives a letter from his condo association saying that running a business from his condominium is in violation of his residence agreement, so he needs to find office space for the company.
 Michael and Pam leave to find potential salesmen and then have their meeting with the potential investor.

-Michael's first stop is his old part-time telemarketing job to pick up Vikram (Ranjit Chowdhry).
-Next, they stop at a bowling alley, where Ryan Howard (B. J. Novak), with bleached blond hair, is now working the shoe counter.
+Michael's first stop is his old part-time telemarketing job to pick up Vikram.
+Next, they stop at a bowling alley, where Ryan Howard, with bleached blond hair, is now working the shoe counter.
 Michael asks Ryan to join them, despite heavy protests from Pam.
 Ryan is convinced and steals two pairs of bowling shoes on the way out.
-They head to the meeting with the investor, who turns out to be Michael's "nana" (Connie Sawyer), at a nursing home.
+They head to the meeting with the investor, who turns out to be Michael's "nana", at a nursing home.
 Michael gives her his pitch, but she does not believe his new venture will yield success and refuses to fund his company.